ibm-cloud-docs/codeengine/build.md

    </tr>
    <tr>
    <td><code>--build</code></td>
-   <td>The name of the build configuration to use.This value is required.</td>
+   <td>The name of the build configuration to use.
+This value is required.</td>
    </tr>
    <td><code>--name</code></td>
    <td>The name of the build run.
 Use a name that is unique within the project.